 Closest Metro Station: Jardin d’Essais.

 5. Visit The Notre Dame d’Afrique.

 Built back in 1872 Notre Dame d’Afrique is a Roman Catholic Church.
 It´s one of the most famous landmarks of Algiers.
-It´s Located on a cliff overlooking the Bay Of Algiers, there a great view from here over the Bab El Oued neighbourhood.
+It´s located on a cliff overlooking the Bay Of Algiers, there a great view from here over the Bab El Oued neighbourhood.

-It were a famous landmark and carved behind the altar has the words, “Notre Dame d’Afrique priez pour nous et pour les Musulmans”, meaning “Our Lady of Africa, pray for the Muslims and for us”.
+It’s a famous landmark and carved behind the altar has the words, “Notre Dame d’Afrique priez pour nous et pour les Musulmans”, meaning “Our Lady of Africa, pray for the Muslims and for us”.

 Closest Metro Station: No metro close by, but a taxi should cost no more than 400/500dzd from anywhere in the city centre.